-The Disaster That Never Comes: Understanding the “Environmentalist’s Paradox”
+The Disaster That’s a Long Time Coming: Understanding the “Environmentalist’s Paradox”

-The climate is changing, ecosystems are deteriorating, and yet, on a global scale, average per capita income, life expectancy, and education levels continue to rise.
-This disconnect is one of the most troubling paradoxes in the contemporary environmental debate.
+Climates are becoming unstable, ecosystems are deteriorating, and yet, on a global scale, average per capita income, life expectancy, and education levels continue to rise.
+This discrepancy is one of the most troubling paradoxes in the contemporary environmental debate.
 Exploring all the factors behind this phenomenon is essential to thinking about how to act and communicate in the era of climate change.

 Jean-Michel Salles, University of Montpellier; Guy Richard, INRAE and Michel Colombier, IDDRI